donald-f-ferguson/W4111S21/docs/README.md

-# W4111_S21
+# COMS W4111-002, Spring 2020: Introduction to Databases

-Introduction to Databases, Spring 2021
+Please see [the website](https://donald-f-ferguson.github.io/W4111S21/) for the class.